sembesalum/Django-excel/README.md

 # Django-excel
-Import and export files using Django
+Import and export files into excel using Django framework